RezaRahemtola/Dibly/README.md

 # EcoClubJulesFe

+Web App for the Lycée Jules Ferry's Eco-club, used as a WordPress like system to manage articles & pages with a simple interface.

 Before using the app, you need to run the following command to install the required modules :
 ```